4.3

 Operated by the owners of One Rochester in Buona Vista, this restaurant-and-gastrobar offers indoor and outdoor dining.
 Its 600-strong drinks list includes martinis, cocktails and premium beers.

-May we also recommend these Food and Beverages outlets:
+May we also recommend these Food & Beverages outlets:

 Overall Rating: